freaktechnik/get-firefox/README.md

 This package works mostly without relying on [archive.mozilla.org](https://archive.mozilla.org).

-It determines the some file names using a helperfile built with the other packages, so it might break if the build infrastructure changes.
+It determines some file names using a helperfile built with the other packages, so it might break if the build infrastructure changes.

 ## Installation